wunderwuzzi23/blog/content/posts/2024/lack-of-isolation-gpts-code-interpreter.md

 * Isolate GPTs and their compute and storage (first party, private, public) - every GPT session needs to have its own container
 * Implement static analysis to catch GPTs with hidden/malicious instructions

-In comparison Google Bard (now Gemini) [seems to not share any state in the compute container between chat sessions](/blog/posts/2024/exploring-google-bard-vm/).
+If you are wondering, Google Bard (now Gemini) [seems to not share any state in the compute container between chat sessions](/blog/posts/2024/exploring-google-bard-vm/).

+## Responsible Disclosure

+This is an older bug.
+It was first disclosed to the vendor early last November and confirmed to be a security problem.
+However, followup queries about status remain unanswered.
+It has now been over 90 days that this vulnerability was reported to OpenAI.
+To adhere to [industry norms of responsible disclosure](https://about.google/intl/ALL_us/appsecurity/) this information is shared with the public.

 ## References